Guide written by:

 Weed the lawn

-Weeds can invade your lawn and form patches of different shapes and colours in your grass which will affect the overall appearance of your lawn.
-These plants will also grow quickly.
+Weeds can quickly take over your lawn and the results will be all sorts of different shapes and colours throughout the grass.
+These plants also grow at mind-boggling speeds.
 To stop weeds from spreading, it is essential to get rid of the plants before they go to seed.

-Regular mowing will help to get rid of the majority of weeds because while mowing benefits grass, it will help to weaken any unwanted plants.
+Regular mowing will help to get rid of the majority of weeds; while mowing benefits grass it will help to weaken any unwanted plants.
 Get rid of any weeds with long taproots (such as dandelions and common sorrel) using a weeding knife or gouge.